 - the node status indicator (the colored bar on the right side of the Node Header).
 See Node Status.

-Node Body contains names of input parameters (on the left) and output parameters (on the right).
-When a node is selected its parameters are displayed in the Settings panel.
+Node Body contains the names of input parameters (on the left) and output parameters (on the right).
+When a node is selected, its parameters are displayed in the Settings panel.

 Node Graph Structure and Data Flow